top of page

 the joint, as seen to the right.

-of the big toe, leading to ulceration.
+the bottom of the big toe, leading to ulceration.

 When a bony build up is physically blocking great toe joint motion, this is known as a structural or bony hallux limitus.

 Over time, the spur on top of the joint enlarges, you may see flattening of the joint surfaces and loose fragments of bone in the joint space, something known as a joint mouse (left).
-These changes act like a door jam, further blocking movement.

 As the edges of the joint degenerate, the joint space